 If you over-sell, you run out of stock.
 But you can use this to make your products seem more popular.
 People assume if a product’s out of stock, it’s selling well.
 This comes from the psychological concept of scarcity. (see our behavioural science article for more on this).
 It makes your products seem more desirable.

 But if you under-sell, that’s tougher to manage.
 You end up sitting on stock, with cash tied up in the warehouse.
 If your products have a shelf life, you may have to write them off.
 People lose confidence in what you’re selling.

 Over-forecasting puts pressure on the supply chain team (who need to find warehouse space to store the products) and the finance team (who worry about cash flow and returns).
 Given they’re already not fans of e-Commerce, best to try to avoid this.

 An example from our first e-Commerce forecast

+On one side we had digital deniers who thought our forecast was too high.
 They didn’t believe customers would switch from other channels (mainly because they didn’t shop online themselves).

 Results from that experience

 So, how accurate was our e-Commerce forecast?

 The short answer is it was horribly inaccurate month by month.
 Much slower in the first 3 months than expected.
 Then a bit of an uplift in the next 3 months.
 And then we had unexpectedly fast growth in months 6 to 12.
 Overall, for the year, not that far off.
 But the accuracy month by month, was awful.